fayezkaabi26/pca-explorer/docs/index.md

 ## **Feature Correlation**
 The feature correlation heatmaps can be used to determine the correlation between features and principal components.
-Users can remove outliers from uploaded data, choose the matrix type for PCA (see functions found on PCA plots) and choose colorscales for the heatmap (Viridis and Plasma).
+Users can remove outliers from uploaded data, choose the matrix type for PCA (see functions found on PCA plots) and choose color scales for the heatmap (Viridis and Plasma).

 #### **Feature Correlation Analysis**
-THe feature correlation heatmap plots the coefficient of determination (R-squared) of features.
-Correlation coefficient (R) measures linear relationship between two variables, while coefficient of determination measures explained variation.
+The feature correlation heatmap plots the coefficient of determination (R-squared) of features.
+The correlation coefficient (R) measures the linear relationship between two variables, while the coefficient of determination measures explained variation.
 Highly correlated variables can be dealt with by using PCA to obtain a set of orthogonal variables or removed before further analysis if PCA is a not suitable technique.

 <p>
   <img width="450" height="250" src="https://raw.githubusercontent.com/aaml-analytics/pca-explorer/master/docs/feature-correlation.png">